 Wing Corkscrew

-The most traditional type of wine opener still in use today is the wing wine tool.
-This opener requires more force to use than other openers, which makes it less popular than more sophisticated wine equipment.
-When using a wing wine tool, you must first screw the metal worm into the stopper before pushing the two wings downward to release the plug.
+The wing wine tool remains the most classic type of wine opener in use today.
+Although it requires more effort compared to other openers, its popularity has declined in favor of more advanced wine equipment.
+To use a wing wine tool, start by screwing the metal worm into the cork, then push the two wings downward to release the plug.

 How Can You Open a Wine Bottle?